-Keith Combs caught his first crankbait fish at four years old, and while his track record says that he’s mastered the craft, 39 years later he’s still searching for perfection.
+Keith Combs caught his first crankbait fish at 4 years old, and while his track record says that he’s mastered the craft, 39 years later he’s still searching for perfection.
 The external trademark of the Texan’s career has been dominance within the Lone Star State, but the underlying reason for his consistent success is an unrelenting work ethic.

 To this day, Combs pre-practices on most Elite Series venues, which often entails drives of up to 1,200 miles to northern fisheries like St. Clair and Oahe.
 That alone is extraordinary, but it’s what he does there that truly sets him apart – Combs spends more time staring at his Humminbird graphs than casting and winding and often makes it through a four-day scouting trip without opening his rod locker.

 He feels that the channeled work ethic allows him to make up for lost time.
 While his family fished for anything that bit when he was growing up, his introduction to tournaments was accidental.
-When he was a pre-teen a neighbor obsessed with sand bass and stripers took him under his wing, and one day they stumbled onto the motherlode of largemouths.
+When he was a pre-teen a neighbor obsessed with sand bass and stripers took him under his wing, and one day they stumbled onto the motherlode of largemouth.

 “We didn’t know anything about tournaments,” Combs recalled.
-“But we entered the Wednesday night jackpot, went to our spot, and won.
+“But we entered the Wednesday night jackpot, went to our spot and won.
 The next spring, we joined a bass club and started fishing team circuits like Anglers Choice and Honey Hole.
-Then I teamed up with another guy and we went crazy.
+Then I teamed up with another guy, and we went crazy.
 We’d fish a tournament in South Texas on Saturday and one in East Texas on Sunday.
 From 20 to 31, if there was a tournament that we could get to, we were there.
 I wanted to take it to the next level, but I didn’t know how to get there.”

 At the time, he was working at a machine shop in Temple, Texas, manufacturing hydraulic cylinders, where he’d risen from working the night shift on the floor to supervising nearly 50 employees.
 He wanted to move to the next level, “but my biggest fear was going too soon.
 I didn’t want to fail my first year not have the money to make a second year happen.
-There were a lot of unknowns and I didn’t have a Plan B. That’s what was scary.”
+There were a lot of unknowns, and I didn’t have a plan B. That’s what was scary.”

 The necessary push to take the leap came from a supportive co-worker who told him, “There’s nothing tying you down.
 Go chase your dream.”

-The next week he put in his notice and moved to Del Rio, Texas, hard on the shores of Lake Amistad, then the hottest fishery in the country.
+The next week he put in his notice and moved to Del Rio, Texas, on the shores of Lake Amistad, then the hottest fishery in the country.
 Current Elite Series pro Ray Hanselman helped him gain guiding clients, and in 2007 Combs started to fish some FLW Series and FLW Tour events.
-There were some bombs, but also some top tens and confidence-builders, including a massive 41-pound, 1-ounce limit on Day 3 of the 2010 FLW Series event on Falcon.
+There were some bombs, but also some top 10s and confidence-builders, including a massive 41-pound, 1-ounce limit on Day 3 of the 2010 FLW Series event on Falcon.